rokeller/Lucene.Net.ObjectMapping/docs/README.md

 ```

 Updating existing documents is just as easy.
 Like the `UpdateDocument` method on
-the `IndexWriter`, it will delete the documents that match the given query and
+the `IndexReader`, it will delete the documents that match the given query and
 then just add the new document.
 Use it like this:

 ```csharp